When Toplessness Goes Very, Very Wrong

 I usually really like photographic exhibits.
 This one was pretty good, and I always appreciate photographs created through historic, creative, and difficult means.
 (As opposed to my pathetic point, shoot, download, upload methodology.)

-It seems as though the Wallace Barnes and Barbara Hackman Franklin Art Gallery is a welcome addition to Tunxis Community College and to CTMQ as well.
+It seems as though the Wallace Barnes and Barbara Hackman Franklin Art Gallery is a welcome addition to Tunxis Community College.